How to Pass the CAIA® Level II Exam

 Like Level I, there is a multiple-choice component to the CAIA Level II exam.
 But unlike Level I, there is also an essay-based portion.
 The Level II exam consists of 100 multiple-choice questions that carry about 70% of the exam weight.
 The remaining 30% consists of three sets of constructed-response (essay) questions.

-The topics tested on the Level II exam and their weights are:
+The topics tested on the Level II exam and their weights are as follows: